rayheberer/AI-A-Modern-Approach/README.md

 My answers to the programming exercises for the Third Edition of [Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/) by Stuart Russell and Peter Norvig.

-I present any verbal reasoning and supporting figures in Jupyter notebooks, which import local Python modules containing my implementations.
+I present any verbal reasoning and supporting figures in Jupyter notebooks.
+Coded portions of the solution are implemented either in local Python modules, or in the notebooks themselves if the code is not too lengthy.

 ## Contents